jtcaovan/Frontend-Interview-Prep/README.md

 # Frontend Interview Prep

 ## About
-A curated collection of resources intended to help prepare for the frontend developer interview.
+A curated collection of resources I've found helpful while preparing for the Frontend technical interviews.

 ## Table of Contents
 - [Preparing For the Job Search](#job-search)